castillo8811/php-guide/index.md

 Mainly project is done by me, [Roma Lapin][7] and supported by [Evercode Lab][8].

+## Translations
+PHP Study Guide is being translated to the following languages:

+[Brazilian Portuguese][12]

 ## How to contribute

 At first all content was assembled to be used for PHP5.3 ZCE certification.
 So